open-telemetry/oteps/text/entities/0264-resource-and-entities.md

     RC -.
 Detects .-> SERVICE{{service}}
 ```

-Here, and SDK is running on a machine (physical or virtual).
+Here, an SDK is running on a machine (physical or virtual).
 The SDK is
 configured to detect the host it is running on.
 The collector is also running
 on a machine (physical or virtual).
 Both the SDK and the Collector detect
 a `host` entity (with the same identity).